-Servant Life is excited to partner with Integral Christian Mission to send American teams on short-term missions experiences to the Dominican Republic.
-Under the leadership of pastor Carlos Moya, Integral Christian Mission is an interdenominational Christian ministry organization focused on sustainable community development work in the impoverished regions of the Dominican Republic.
+Servant Life is excited to partner and send American teams on short-term missions experiences to the Dominican Republic.
+Servant Life partners with a ministry organization focused on sustainable community development work in the impoverished regions of the Dominican Republic.
 Their vision is to “transform the marginalized and vulnerable communities with the gospel of our Lord Jesus Christ”.
 Teams will work in conjunction with local churches to host youth and children’s day camps, organize and run evangelistic community-wide block parties, help with food distribution initiatives, and do light construction projects.

 What will my team be doing?
 Teams will be working in different regions and helping the local church engage those communities through outreach such as neighborhood block parties and VBS.
 Teams would typically spend about half their day putting on a VBS-type activity, expecting almost 100 student to show up from the community!
 For the other half of the day, you might be going door to door, sharing the gospel with families or inviting them to join you for VBS.
 It is possible that you can also participate in light construction if your team desires to do so.

 • In-country transportation

 • Pre-Trip Training Manual

 • Dominican Republic entry fee

 Airfare is not included in this cost, but Servant Life does offer to book all airfare reservations.

 The Dominican Republic is the second largest Caribbean nation (after Cuba), with 48,442 square kilometers and an estimated 10 million people.

 The Dominican Republic is a hot spot for tourism and is well known for its year-round golf courses and all-inclusive resorts.